chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 # Exciting News!

 I have expanded the dataset into over 10000 Tweets.
-Currently working on modelling using unsupervised learning.
+Currently working on modelling using NN.
 Stay tuned for updates!